|This little note completely changed my perspective.|

-The first kid of the day walks in, a girl in my first Spanish 1 class.
+The first kid of the day walked in, a girl in my first Spanish 1 class.
 "Hola, Ms. Waltman...¿Cómo estás?" she called out cheerfully, before I had a chance to greet her.

 I looked down at my note.
 There were too many things to check off.
-She was showing growth, risk taking, joy, learning...heck, all of them.
+She was showing growth, risk taking, joy, learning...heck, all of the things on the note.
 The next student immediately walked in and struck up a conversation with me about my weekend, so I asked her about hers, and we had a great conversation about California, dance, Spanish class, and other things.
 On my note, that was positive behavior, joy, engagement, and respectfulness.